 The copyright for the National First Amendment Moot Court Competition problem is the property of the Vanderbilt University Law School Moot Court Board.
 Any unauthorized use of a competition hypothetical is prohibited by law.
-For licensing or purchasing of past competition problems, please contact the Vanderbilt Moot Court Board or Tiffany Villager at firstname.lastname@example.org.
+For licensing or purchasing of past competition problems, please contact the Vanderbilt Moot Court Board or Gene Policinski at firstname.lastname@example.org.

 Included with purchase of past competition problems are the problem, the bench brief and sample questions for judges.

 Freedom of speech

 Anna G. v.
 Vadalia Board of Education

 Many recently reported cases involve aggressive disciplinary actions taken by public school administrators against students whose oral or written communications, both in and out of school, suggest a deep hostility toward the school authorities or fellow students.
 This problem explores whether the student expression involved in these cases is protected by the First Amendment as free speech or is subject to regulation by the school authorities, either as a form of “true threat” or as a disruption of the school’s learning environment.

 Ussery v.
 State Bar of Georgia